Perth – Melbourne – Perth Tour

 The participants experience the unique natural wonders of Western Australia under professional guidance.

 In the comfortable minibus, the respective daily goals that offer Australia-typical experiences are easily reached for all ages.
-The comfortable accommodations ensure a stylish end to the eventful days and a refreshing night’s sleep.
+The cozy accommodations ensure a stylish end to the eventful days and a refreshing night’s sleep.

 Itineray | Broome to Darwin | 7 Days